 Logic is the science of reasoning that allows you to determine a possible outcome or best choice.
 Not only is it a crucial skill for real-life application, but it is equally important inside the classroom.
 There are many benefits to logical reasoning.
 First, logic empowers and enables students with the ability to take what information they are given and build upon it.
 Second, it is the cornerstone of math.
 Lastly, logical reasoning encourages students to think for themselves, experiment, and even ask the big, out-of-the-box questions. (www.keepemthinking.com) This course will challenge students to create and solve different types of word and logic puzzles.
 Throughout this program students will have the opportunity to study brainteasers, analogies, puzzles, and other forms of reasoning activities.

 Future Composers Challenge- (5th & 6th Grade)

-Continuing the students’ knowledge in the area of music, the Future Composers course will use an online educational software that will allow students to compose, record, assess, and share music with their classmates.
-A user-friendly software, students will have access to hundreds of pre-written musical scores that they can adapt into their own.
+Continuing the students’ knowledge in the area of music, the Future Composers course will use an online educational software that allows students to compose, record, assess, and share music with their classmates.
+A user-friendly software, students will have access to hundreds of pre-written musical scores, which they can adapt into their own creation.
 Diving deeper into music theory and composers, students will have the opportunity to record their own piece, receive feedback from their teacher, and by the end of the course, have a fully composed piece to share with their class.